muzzley/muzzley-demos/README.md

 From this point onwards, what each demo shows depends on the widget it's demonstrating.

+# Widgets #

 We have a few demos available, one for each widget muzzley provides.
+This demos are available on widgets documentation page:  [http://www.muzzley.com/documentation/widgets.html](http://www.muzzley.com/documentation/widgets.html), on the `Try it here` section.

 ## Drawpad